netdata/netdata/claim/README.md

 ### Claiming directory

-Netdata stores the agent claiming-related state in the Netdata library directory under `cloud.d`, e.g. in `/var/lib/netdata/cloud.d`.
-The user can put files in this directory to provide defaults to the `-token` and `-rooms` arguments.
-These files should be owned **by the `netdata` user**.
+Netdata stores the agent claiming-related state in the Netdata library directory under `cloud.d`.
+For a default installation, this directory exists at `/var/lib/netdata/cloud.d`.
+The directory and its files should be owned by the user that runs the Agent, which is typically the `netdata` user.

 The `cloud.d/token` file should contain the claiming-token and the `cloud.d/rooms` file should contain the list of war-rooms.